pipelinelabo/datalaiq-wiki/scripting/scriptingsearch.md

 The [ipexist](/search/ipexist/ipexist) search module is designed to test whether an IPv4 address exists in a set, this module is a simple filtering module that is designed for one thing and one thing only: speed.
 Under the hood, `ipexist` uses a highly optimized bitmap system so that its possible for a modest machine to represent the entirety of the IPv4 address space in it's filter system.
 IPExist is a great tool for holding threat lists and performing initial filtering operations on very large sets of data before performing more expensive lookups using the [iplookup](/search/iplookup/iplookup) module.

-The Gravwell scripting system has access to the ipexist builder functions, enabling you to generate high speed ip membership tables from existing data.
+The DatalaiQ scripting system has access to the ipexist builder functions, enabling you to generate high speed ip membership tables from existing data.
 The ipexist builder functions are open source and available on [github](https://github.com/gravwell/ipexist).
 Below is a basic script which generates an ip membership resource using a query:

 ```
 ipexist = import("github.com/gravwell/ipexist")